 It's Banana Pudding Time!

 Put down that box of instant vanilla pudding and listen up!
-I’m going to show you how to whip up a batch of my famous day-old banana pudding from scratch.
+I’m going to show you how to whip up a batch of my famous super secret day-old banana pudding from scratch.
 It’s a simple recipe.
 The hardest part is waiting for this yummy dessert to sit overnight so that the banana flavor soaks into the vanilla wafers.
 And don’t you skip the old-fashioned meringue topping.
 That extra little step makes this Southern treat something truly special.

 • 1/2 cup sugar